rromannissen/rhoar-microservices-demo/README.md

 ```

 This is caused by [an issue in Hibernate that has been fixed in version 5.4.x](https://hibernate.atlassian.net/browse/HHH-12368).
 Since the Hibernate version used for the Orders service is 5.3.14, a warning is displayed including the full stack trace for this exception.
 Although annoying, this warning is harmless for this example and can be ignored.

-### Quarkus Kubernetes Config extension not available in 1.3.x

-By the time of developing this demo, the Red Hat Build of Quarkus is based on the release 1.3.x of the Quarkus community project.
-This means that some later features are not included in the productized version supported by Red Hat.
-[The Quarkus kubernetes-config extension which allows developers to use Kubernetes ConfigMaps and Secrets as a configuration source](https://quarkus.io/guides/kubernetes-config) is among these non available features.
-The proposed configuration approach relied on non sensitive configuration being available as ConfigMaps to be directly accessed by applications through the OCP API, and sensitive data encrypted in Secrets and mounted as a volume in the application pod.
-This was meant to be applicable for both Quarkus and Spring Boot, but since the Quarkus version used for this demo doesn't allow this yet, all configuration has been moved to a Secret as a workaround to still enable the externalized configuration mechanism.

-This issue should be solved as soon as the next release of the Red Hat Build of Quarkus is available, as the kubernetes-config extension was made available in Quarkus community 1.4.